EeshaanAsodekar/10Q-sentiment-analysis-Loughran-McDonald-2011/README.md

 # Sentiment Analysis of 10-Q Filings Using Custom Financial Dictionaries

-This project implements a textual analysis framework to evaluate the tone of corporate 10-Q filings, focusing on financial sentiment.
+This project implements a textual analysis framework to evaluate the tone of corporate 10-Q filings, focusing on sentiment.
 The analysis leverages the Loughran-McDonald (2011) financial word list and compares it with the Harvard-IV dictionary, highlighting the differences in sentiment classification between financial and general-purpose word lists.

 ## Objective
 The goal of this project is to assess how the tone of 10-Q filings correlates with excess stock returns around the filing date, using both financial and general negative word lists.
 This involves: